All Episodes

 It's always a thrill, always a delight.

-The phone number if you want to be on the program 800-2828-2.
+The phone number, if you want to be on the program, 800-282-2882.

-When President Obama began speaking at the memorial for the Boston Marathon, I didn't know how many EIB affiliates had cut away from this program in order to carry or cover the president's remarks.
+I mentioned at the top of the program when President Obama began speaking at the memorial for the Boston Marathon, I didn't know how many EIB affiliates had cut away from this program in order to carry or cover the president's remarks.

 And I still don't know.

-And I assured everybody then that if it were necessary that I repeat a little bit of what happened in the opening monologue.
+And I assured everybody then that if it were necessary, that I repeat a little bit of what happened in the opening monologue.

 I'm going to do that now.